agnesmaria1/Financial-Planning/README.md

 # Financial Planning

-This is a python prototype application using pandas by building a tool to help members evaluate their own financial health such as calculating their monthly budgets and planning for their retirement based on the current market.
+This is a python prototype application programming interfaces (APIs) using pandas by building a tool to help members evaluate their own financial health such as calculating their monthly budgets and planning for their retirement based on the current market.

 ---